kris6738/kris6738/README.md

 - 📫 How to reach me kris6738@gmail.com

 <!---
-kris6738/kris6738 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+i want to finish the git/github by 3/15 kris6738/kris6738 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->